Welcome to Part 2 of our “Epic on Pinterest” series!

 19. Add Pinterest Share buttons

 When it comes to social media sharing, SumoMe is where it’s at.
-See that little green rectangle hanging out over on the left-hand side of this page?
+See that little rectangle hanging out over on the left-hand side of this page (or at the bottom of your screen if you’re on mobile)?
 That’s SumoMe!

 20. Add Pinterest Follow Buttons

 There are plenty of great plug-ins for adding social media follow buttons to your site.
-I use the BluChic plug-in that came with a Theme I used on a previous blog, but the Jetpack plug-in comes with buttons that work just as well and are completely free to use.
+I’ve used a BluChic plugin that came with a Theme I used on a previous blog, but the Jetpack plug-in also offers social media buttons.

 Places you can add your Pinterest Follow button include:

 Make sure you choose or create buttons that match your blog’s color scheme.
-If you’re on the Blogger platform, here’s a tutorial for installing social media buttons to your site.
+If you’re on the Blogger platform, here’s a tutorial for installing social media buttons on your site.

 21. Include 1 or more pinnable images in every post

 Pssst.
 Not sure what makes an image “pinnable”?
-Check out the criteria in Tip 16 of Part I for all the details!
+Check out the criteria in Tip 16 for all the details!

 Vertical images are a must for Pinterest, but if horizontal photos go better with your blog post layout, here’s a tip you can use to “hide” a vertical image within your post.